Agricultural, Food and Environmental Policy Analysis (AFEPA) - Master´s Programme

 Here you will find information about admission to latter parts of SLU programmes and how you apply.

-In spring semester 2019 the available places on the programme are:
+In autumn semester 2020 the available places on the programme are:

 - Year 2: 0 places